COMM 101 - Fundamentals of Communication

 Goals

-: ** To Introduce yourself to the rest of the class in a creative manner.
+: ** To Introduce yourself to others in the class in a creative manner.

 ** To learn more about others in the class

-** To become more comfortable speaking in front of the class
+** To become more comfortable speaking to your classmates

 For this assignment, you will need to create a "profile" of yourself that is exactly six words long, no more and no less.
-You might think of this as a six word autobiography or a six word memoir that captures an experience or self-discovery that is important to you. [ Often the weekend editions of ABC's Good Morning America show viewer-submitted videos of these. ] the six words you select should characterize an experience that has happened to you that is interesting or important, or something that you have learned or value that tells us a little about who you are, or something about your plans or hopes for the future, etc.
+You might think of this as a six word autobiography or a six word memoir that captures an experience or self-discovery that is important to you. [ In the past, weekend editions of ABC's Good Morning America showed viewer-submitted videos of these. ] The six words you select should characterize an experience that has happened to you that is interesting or important, or something that you have learned or value that tells us a little about who you are, or something about your plans or hopes for the future, etc.

 Some examples: